On strictly output sensitive color frequency reporting: Introduction

 \subparagraph{Results \& Organization.} We present the following results:

 \begin{itemize} \item When $P$ is a set of $n$ points in $\R^2$, and we are given a parameter $s \in \{2\dots n\}$, we present a simple $O(ns\log_s n)$ size data structure storing $P$ that allows frequency reporting queries for dominance ranges in $O(\log n + k\log_s n)$ time.
 See Section~\ref{sec:An_abstract_data_structure}.
 For ease of exposition, we present our data structure for color frequency reporting, but our results apply also to the weighted version of the problem.
 Setting $s=n^\eps$, this then yields an $O(n^{1+\eps})$ space structure with strictly output sensitive $O(\log n + k)$ query time.
 This matches, and we believe simplifies, the result of \cite{gupta2018ColoredSearchingSurvey}.
-Setting $s=2^{\sqrt{\log n}}$ reduces the space to $O(n2^{\sqrt{\log n}})$ space, while still answering queries at a cost of $\sqrt{\log n}$ per reported color.
+With this structure we can essentially interpolate between the $O(n^{1+\eps})$ space data structure with $O(\log n + k)$ query time, and the $O(n \log n)$ space data structure with $O(\log n + k \log n)$ query time.
+Setting e.g. $s=2^{\sqrt{\log n}}$ reduces the space to $O(n2^{\sqrt{\log n}})$ space, while still answering queries at a cost of $\sqrt{\log n}$ per reported color.

 \item We extend the above results to queries with arbitrary axis aligned boxes in $\R^d$.
 Every additional dimension comes at the cost of an $O(s\log_s n)$ factor in space, and an $O(\log_s n)$ factor per color (and an additive $O(\log^{d-1} n)$ term) in query time.
 Every additional side we allow in the query range (from $d$-sided dominance ranges to arbitrary $2d$-sided axis-aligned boxes) comes at the cost of a factor $\log n$ in space, and a factor $2$ in query time.
 With $s \approx n^\eps$, this still leads to strictly output sensitive query time $O(\log n + k)$ using $O(n^{1+\eps})$ space.